Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 But for most people: better textures and more complete formulations justify paying 2–5x more.
 Skincare only works if you use it consistently.
 Bad textures lead to inconsistency.
 Inconsistency leads to no results.

-The Real Question: Budget vs. Premium
+The Real Question: Budget vs Premium: Which Is Better?

 The Ordinary proves that expensive actives aren\'t necessary.
 But expensive formulation (proper texture, stabilization, complete recipes) matters more than you\'d think.
 The best skincare is the one you\'ll actually use consistently.
 If The Ordinary\'s rough textures make you skip days, paying more for better formulation is the smarter investment.